ruslan-kl/defme.xyz/content/post/frequentist-vs-bayesian/index.md

 ### Bayesian Approach

 Now it’s Bayesian approach turn.
-Under this framework, you could specify two distinct hypotheses and check which one is more likely to be true.
+Under this framework, we can specify two distinct hypotheses and check which one is more likely to be true.

 * $H_1$: the probability of MTCT of HIV is 50%, $P(\text{MTCT})=0.5$;
 * $H_2$: the probability of MTCT of HIV is 40%, $P(\text{MTCT})=0.4$.